. . . And my shining men no more alone

 I haven’t made my recent deadlines, but this is still the time of year when light begins its return, having repented its abandonment on a day called solstice.
 In this still dark time our hope is all before us.

 I am grateful to have been set afloat in this sort of a body, with its desires and disgusts, lusts and longings.
 Outside of Kant’s categories the world might seem very different, but I am happy that I could hear and see, touch and taste and think this side of the wall.
 Here I can taste bitter beer and stinky cheese, and feel the pressure of the kitty’s feet against my thigh as he lies on the couch.
 This side of the wall I get to hear the music of Bach, and Shakespeare and Gershwin.
 I’m proud that I belong to the same species and lived on the same planet as Mandela, Voltaire, Yeshua and Leonardo, whose names and exploits are visible from my location, and who project the transcendent within our categories, speaking what cannot be spoken.
-Wittgenstein said that we should we should pass over in silence what we cannot speak.
+Wittgenstein said that we should pass over in silence what we cannot speak.
 But silence can be very loud, as the poets and bards and prophets have taught us.

 In the beginning there was void, and only when certain distinctions were made did form appear.
 “Where were you,” said the voice from the whirlwind, “when I laid the earth’s foundation?”
 I wasn’t there at creation, when the dimensions were marked off, “while the morning stars sang together and all the angels shouted for joy.”
 So the real question is not, why is it thus? but, why is there something rather than nothing?
 I find that I’m invested in the something.
 The voyage is not a bad figure of speech for the something.
 Both Tennyson and Kazantzakis sent Ulysses away from Ithaca again to “sail beyond the sunset.”